-Five Effective Ways to Retain Your Tenants in 2018
+Five Effective Ways to Retain Your Tenants

 It’s always sad to see good tenants vacating your property, when they are not satisfied or happy with their experience.
 Whenever a tenant vacates, in addition to the vacancy loss, you also need to refund the security deposit, execute move-out maintenance work, advertise the property and bear other costs.